eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The Ankaios Agent shall accept an `UpdateWorkloadState` message from the server and store the contained information.

 Comment:
 The `UpdateWorkloadState` contains workload states of other workloads.
-The Workload State "removed" is the default and Node-Workload pairs of this type can be represented by not being stored.
+The Workload State "removed" is the default and is represented by not being stored.

 Tags:
 - AgentManager